|WITH AUTO-DRAFT||WITHOUT AUTO-DRAFT|

 A fall program will be held in October and a winter program will be held in December for the school year.
 A summer program will be held the last week of the summer session.
 These programs will allow parents to attend their students' classes to see their progress and watch them perform.
 For the younger students a cookie party will follow.

-An end of the year recital will be held on Saturday June 2nd, 2018 (dress rehearsal on Friday June 1st) at the Van Buren Fine Arts Center to showcase the C2D Dancers' hard work and accomplishments.
+An end of the year recital will be held on June 1st, 2019 at the Van Buren Fine Arts Center to showcase the C2D Dancers' hard work and accomplishments.
 Recital is not required, but all students are encouraged to participate.
 Recital fee and costume fees to be determined.

 C2D feels everyone should be able to experience the joy of dance!
 This program is a great way for children with special needs to get involved in an extracurricular activity while improving motor skills, confidence, and socialization.
 This "Chance 2 Dance" class is a 40 minute class where students will learn the basics of movement, rhythm, and the fundamentals of ballet (such as the five feet positions), as well as reinforcing and practicing basic academic skills (letters, numbers, shapes, etc.).
 Stretching, dancing with props, enjoying music and expressing emotion will be a part of every class.